insure logo

 • Market ethics: Find out if the company abides by the principles and codes of conduct of the Insurance Marketplace Standards Association.

-• Claims: Check a national claims database to see what complaint information it has on a company.
-Visit the Better Business Bureau ratings page for the insurer.
-“Also, your state insurance department will be able to tell you if the company you are considering doing business with has had many consumer complaints,” Friedlander adds.
+• Claims: Look for an insurer with a smooth claims process and check third-party ratings from agencies like the NAIC.
+“Your state insurance department will be able to tell you if the company you are considering doing business with has had many consumer complaints,” Friedlander adds.

 Several things are required to complete a life insurance application.
 Be sure to gather the following before applying: